Milky stork: Threats and survival

 The global milky stork population has been declining substantially, especially from the late 1980s, and has been largely attributable to habitat destruction and disturbance through mangrove deforestation for human activities such as fish farming, tidal rice cultivation, timber exploitation, and in Indonesia, human resettlement.
 Deforestation has led to a lack of suitable mature trees for the species to nest in and thereby affected breeding success.
 Breeding colonies have also declined through increased illegal international trade in this bird from the mid-1980s and, especially in South Sumatra, poaching of eggs and juveniles for human consumption.
-Juveniles in particular have been sold to and purchased by zoos in Singapore, Kula Lampur, Brunei, and several European zoos.
+Juveniles in particular have been sold to and purchased by zoos in Singapore, Kuala Lumpur, Brunei, and several European zoos.
 The milky stork is said to be generally vulnerable to human disturbance, which may also explain the marked widespread decline of this species.
 Although fishponds and shrimp farms, for example, can provide additional feeding grounds and therefore allow feeding opportunism for this species, presence of these manmade structures can disturb nearby breeding and therefore affect the population in the long term.

 The milky stork was essentially eliminated from Vietnam through widespread destruction of mangrove swamps during the Southeast Asian War in 1963–75.
 Subsequent large-scale reforestation may however have led to some recolonization; although the species has also suffered long-term effects of herbicide application in Southern Vietnam in later years.

 This stork has various natural predators.
 In South Sumatra, monitor lizards, especially Varanus salvator, have been reported to predate milky stork eggs and juveniles.
 Crocodiles (Crocodilus porosus) also sometimes eat young milky storks.
 In Matang Mangrove Forest in Malaysia, brahminy kites, water monitor lizards, and common palm civets (Paradoxurus hermaphroditus) are potential (nest) predators and probably contribute to low survival here.
 In captivity in Malaysia, the milky stork may also be potentially threatened by the crab-eating macaque (Macaca fascicularis), which is a potential predator of stork eggs and chicks, and whose range has gradually expanded here.
 This monkey could swim across to nest sites surrounded by water, as they have done for captive grey herons.
 On Pulau Rambut, potential predators include reticulated python, cat snakes (especially Boiga dendrophila), and Brahminy kite.
 White bellied sea eagle Haliaeetus leucogaster and monitor lizard are also reported to predate chicks here.